 Celebrate a Buy Nothing Christmas this year.

 Yup, it’s way outside the norm, but also an excellent challenge and will still be fun to boot.
-If this seems to extreme, at least take the 2011 Simplify the Holidays Challenge, which allows you to scale back, without scaling back entirely.
 Need help planning your Buy Nothing Christmas?
 See the following:

 - Buy Nothing Christmas FREE information kit